kitajs/docs/concepts/routing.md

 :::

-Caso você tenha algum formatter ou linter configurado que não lide bem com o `globalThis.KITA_PROJECT_ROOT ??= __dirname;` no root do seu arquivo principal.
+If you have a formatter or linter configured that doesn't handle `globalThis.KITA_PROJECT_ROOT ??= __dirname;` well at the root of your main file.

-Recomendamos que você mova essa linha para o `src/prelude.ts` e importe ele no seu arquivo principal:
+We recommend that you move this line to `src/prelude.ts` and import it into your main file:

 ::: code-group